This article was first published on June 30, 2017 and updated on Dec 28, 2017

-Here are six other old-school eateries that have pulled down their shutters in recent years.
+Here are eight other old-school eateries that have shuttered in recent years.

 The 44-year-old Lau Hock Guan Kee Bak Kut Teh, Fish Head Curry & Steam Fish closed its doors on June 30 this year due to a manpower shortage.